Facing Race: A National Conference in St. Louis, MO — November 20-22, 2024

 The act of dividing potential allies and communities who could come together to rise up is one of the oldest and most infuriatingly effective tricks in the book.
 In this workshop, movement activists and elders will join us to tell the stories of historic (and current) moments of successful resistance to efforts to divide our movements for social justice.
 Together we will examine these moments to lift up lessons, tools, and strategies we can use as organizers and community members to build resilience against these efforts and to increase our capacity to grow and maintain strong and unified multiracial movements.

-Speakers: Kiran Nigam, Jenna Peters-Golden, Rinku Sen, Manuel Pastor, Lumumba Akinwole-Bandele, Linda Sarsour
+Speakers: Kiran Nigam, Jenna Peters-Golden, Rinku Sen, MS, Manuel Pastor, Lumumba Akinwole-Bandele, Linda Sarsour

 Presentations from Facing Race 2012